nate3323/nate3323/README.md

 # Welcome to my Github Page
 Hi, I'm David Nathan Cornelison, Nathan for short.
 I'm a Junior Level Software Developer who has worked on a variety of projects and am actively searching for employment opportunities.
-Currently, I am actively working on C#, .Net, and Unity projects, although I have also worked on Java, C, and C++ projects in the past, as well as a number of other engines.
+Currently, I am actively working on C#, .Net, and Unity projects.
+I have also worked on Java, C, and C++ projects in the past, including Unreal Engine projects.
 I can be reached at ncornelison24@gmail.com.
 For

 ## Active Projects
 [SkyCore](https://github.com/P1Gaming/SkyCore) | [Current Build](https://redeagle-p1.itch.io/skyjellies)